FIELD OF THE INVENTION

 FIG. 13 is a method of exercising, according to one embodiment of the present invention.

 DETAILED DESCRIPTION OF PREFERRED EMBODIMENTS

-The present invention is an endless belt-like exercising sport mat device used for performing spinal based exercises that require a relatively very slow crawling movement of the body, forwards and/or backwards, in positions such as on the limbs, backside seating, lying on the back, lying face down and the like as shown in FIG. 9.
+The present invention is an endless belt-like exercising sport mat device used for performing spinal based exercises that require a relatively very slow crawling movement of the body, forwards and/or backwards, in positions such as on the limbs, backside sitting, lying on the back, lying face down and the like as shown in FIGS. 9A-9E.